 According to the Nevada Coalition to End Domestic and Sexual Violence, there were a total of 26,635 victims of domestic and sexual violence in 2021, including adult and child primary and secondary victims.

-So far in 2022, the Las Vegas Metropolitan Police Department (LVMPD) has reported 17 domestic violence-related murders.
+In 2022, the Las Vegas Metropolitan Police Department reported 27 domestic violence-related homicides.

 According to the state of Nevada, “Ongoing domestic violence is characterized by a pattern of escalating abuse in which one partner in the relationship controls the other through force, deprivation and/or the threat of deprivation or violence.”
 Domestic violence is a crime and is prosecutable by law enforcement.